 Originally from Venezuela and after visiting many countries on different continents, I settled down in Buenos Aires and feel happy to be able to call Argentina my second home.
-Right after finishing my degree, I had my first travel overseas and since then, I put my linguistics career aside and started in the travel industry.
+Right after finishing my degree, I had my first travel overseas and since then, I put my linguistics career aside and started in the tourism and travel industry.

 I feel truly blessed to work on something I really enjoy like planning trips to explore new places and cultures as I did for myself some years ago.
 If you are ever coming to Argentina, I'll be happy to help you explore this beautiful country that I'm in love with!

 What places and activities do you specialize in?